xtrinch/fcm-django/README.rst

 		 # are deleted upon receiving error response from FCM
 		 # default: False
 		"DELETE_INACTIVE_DEVICES": True/False,
+		"UPDATE_ON_DUPLICATE_REG_ID": True/False,
+		 # Transform create of an existing Device (based on registration id) into
+		 # a update.
+See below section Update of device with duplicate registration ID
+		 # for more details.
 	}

 Native Django migrations are in use. ``manage.py migrate`` will install and migrate all models.